-Since 2016, I have been offering dance sessions to children and young people within the Royal Hospital for Sick Children (RHSC) in Edinburgh, assisting in the recuperation of the children's physical and emotional wellbeing.
-I had no idea what a profound impact these children and young people would have on my own perspective on life, nor how inspired I would be by those I met.
+Since 2016, Christina has been offering dance sessions to children and young people within the Royal Hospital for Sick Children (RHSC) in Edinburgh, assisting in the recuperation of the children's physical and emotional wellbeing.
+She had no idea what a profound impact these children and young people would have on her own perspective on life, nor how inspired she would be by those she met.

 Glimpsing Air Pockets; an immersive, multi-sensory dance theatre production was created as a poetic response from these many beautiful encounters.
 The project sought to provide high quality creative experiences for children within hospital and to strengthen the relationship between dance and the arts-and-health sector in Scotland.